 - Experience better healing and recovery from dental procedures

 - Reduce your risk for health problems tied to diabetes like heart attack and stroke

 - Enjoy the benefits of a bright, healthy, and confident smile

 Call our office at 808-797-3680.
 We are very skilled at providing excellent dental care to patients with diabetes.
 In fact, we are known for it!
 Don’t forget to ask about our $49 exam, X-ray, and consultation special for new patients when you call.

 Keep Smiling With Our Dental Care Tips For Diabetics

-At A Downtown Dental Group, your dentist in Honolulu specializes in making sure that diabetics’ oral health stays in excellent condition.
+At A Downtown Dental Group, your team specializes in making sure that diabetics’ oral health stays in excellent condition.
 Here are some tips for keeping your oral health at an optimal level:

 - Your blood sugar must remain as close to a normal level as possible.

 - You must keep us informed about the status of your diabetes.
 Let us know when your last episode was so we can be as prepared as possible.

 - Visit your physician regularly and follow his or her recommendations.
 We are happy to work with your physician.

 - Follow post-treatment instructions carefully, and keep in mind that healing may take longer after surgery.

-A free information kit is yours on request with a special report, “How To Tame Diabetes And Its Side Effects,” sent to you by mail at no cost and no obligation.
+A free information kit is yours on request with a special report, “How To Tame Diabetes And Its Side Effects,” sent to you by mail.
+There is no cost and no obligation.
 Your kit will help you see that:

 - Whatever has kept you from getting the complete dental care you’ve needed in the past should not concern you now

 - Today’s methods can be painless